backstage/community/README.md

 Welcome to the [Backstage](https://github.com/backstage/backstage) community!

 Here you will find ways to engage with the community — join meetups, sign up for newsletters, catch up on podcasts, talks, and so many other things happening around Backstage.
+For support or more immediate technical discussions, join us in [Discord](https://discord.gg/MUpMjP2).

 ## Meetups